Darna (2022 TV series): Marketing

 On December 21, 2020, a teaser was shown in the "Together as One in 2021" video.
 On December 19, 2021, a 45-second teaser was shown on the ABS-CBN Christmas Special 2021 together with their other upcoming projects for 2022.
 On May 16, 2022, a new 45-second teaser which has the same clips plus additional scenes that were not in the last teaser was released on social media.
 On July 7, 2022, the official trailer has been released.

-On June 13, 2022, a tease image went viral after ABS-CBN's social media pages temporarily changed their profile and cover photos to a different logo which resembles Darna's headdress which indicates that it's nearing its premiere.
+On June 13, 2022, a tease image went viral after ABS-CBN's social media pages temporarily changed their profile and cover photos to a different logo which resembles Darna's headdress which indicates that it is nearing its premiere.
 The tease image asks "Nasaan si Darna?" ("Where is Darna?") which made it viral.
 It gathered a lot of reaction as well as people commenting their excitement for the show, some having witty responses, while others doing photos with their Darna costumes.

 On June 16, 2022, a Darna mural was unveiled to showcase empowerment, heroism, and hope dedicated to the frontliners and everyday heroes.
 The mural also represents a hero on every person bringing hope and positivity to uncertainties and realities.

 On July 6, 2022, an official teaser poster was released.